Baud

-In telecommunication and electronics, baud (/bɔːd/; symbol: Bd) is a common unit of measurement of symbol rate, which is one of the components that determine the speed of communication over a data channel.
+In telecommunications and electronics, baud (/bɔːd/; symbol: Bd) is a common unit of measurement of symbol rate, which is one of the components that determine the speed of communication over a data channel.

 It is the unit for symbol rate or modulation rate in symbols per second or pulses per second.
 It is the number of distinct symbol changes (signalling events) made to the transmission medium per second in a digitally modulated signal or a bd rate line code.

-Baud is related to gross bit rate, which can be expressed in bits per second.
-If there are precisely two symbols in the system (typically 0 and 1), then baud and bit per second (bit/s) are equivalent.
+Baud is related to gross bit rate, which can be expressed in bits per second (bit/s).
+If there are precisely two symbols in the system (typically 0 and 1), then baud and bits per second are equivalent.

 Naming

 The baud unit is named after Émile Baudot, the inventor of the Baudot code for telegraphy, and is represented according to the rules for SI units.

-That is, the first letter of its symbol is uppercase (Bd), but when the unit is spelled out, it should be written in lowercase (baud) except when it begins a sentence.
+That is, the first letter of its symbol is uppercase (Bd), but when the unit is spelled out, it should be written in lowercase (baud) except when it begins a sentence or is capitalized for another reason, such as in title case.